 Irish moss should also have some signs of debris - sand/sea salt which needs to be thoroughly washed off using your hands.

 It shouldn’t have a strong smell of cholrine which some people have reported, so be mindful of that.

 How to make a single serving

 If you want to make a small individual serving of Irish moss drink.
 Instead of using the entire bag of moss, simply measure out ⅓ cup of sea moss.

-Follow the instructions below only using about 2 cups of water soak the moss.
-As you will be using a small handful of moss you can skip making the pureed gel and just add the sea moss along with the rest of the ingredients to a blender.
+Follow the instructions below only using about 2-3 cups of water soak the moss.
+Just add the sea moss along with the rest of the ingredients to a blender.